-- a TOEFL, ITP-TOEFL or IELTS test minimum B2 on all components (www.eur.nl/english/ltc/students/languagetest/toefl) or - an International Baccalaureate "English A: Language & Literature higher level" received in the Netherlands - 2.
-Exempted from the requirements in Article 2.3.1 are: - a. those with the nationality of one of the following countries: Australia, Canada (with the exception of Quebec), Ireland, New Zealand, UK or the USA. - b. a university bachelor's or master's programme fully taught in English in one of the following countries: The Netherlands, Australia, Canada (with the exception of the province of Québec), Ireland, New Zealand, the UK, or the USA
+- 1. Proficiency in English, to be proven by: - a Level Statement of Language & Training Centre Erasmus university (valid for 1 year) with a minimum level of B2.2 or - a IELTS score minimum of 6.5 on all components or - a iBT TOEFL score minimum of 90 or - an International Baccalaureate "English A: Language & Literature higher level" received in the Netherlands or - Cambridge First Certificate (FCE) grade of A and B or - Cambridge Advanced (CAE) grade C or - Anglia exam, only with additional speaking test (C1 of C2 level). - 2.
+Exempted from the requirements in Article 2.3.1 are those who: - a. hold the nationality of one of the following countries: Australia, Canada (with the exception of Quebec), Ireland, New Zealand, UK or the USA, or completed a bachelor or master programme at a Dutch university (of applied sciences), or completed the ESHPM pre-master programme, or - b. completed a university bachelor's or master's programme fully taught in English in one of the following countries: The Netherlands, Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the UK or the USA.